 Walk-in bathtubs are great considerations for the less mobile among us.
 For aging adults, falls can lead to debilitating injuries.
 Today's post focuses on the different types of walk-in bathtubs available.

 Walk-in bathtubs are an alternative to a traditional bathtub.
 Walk-in tubs have doors on them.
-They open up so the user doesn’t have to step over a leading edge like you might find on a conventional bathtub.
+They open up so the user doesn’t have to step over a raised edge as you might find on a conventional bathtub or shower stall.

 Walk-in bathtubs can be safer alternatives for elderly and/or disabled individuals, but there are many different types of walk-in bathtubs.
 If you're considering a new walk-in type tub, you need to know your options.